Robert Folger Thorne: Life

-Thorne was born on July 13, 1920, at Spring Lake, New Jersey.
+Thorne was born on July 13, 1920, in Spring Lake, New Jersey.
 He was educated through high school in Gulfport and St. Petersburg, Florida.
-He graduated summa cum laude in 1941 with a major in botany from Dartmouth College and earned his M.S. degree in economic botany in 1942 at Cornell University.
+He graduated summa cum laude in 1941 with a major in botany from Dartmouth College and earned a M.S. degree in economic botany in 1942 at Cornell University.
 He spent about three years serving in the armed forces during World War II, first at Hondo Navigation School, Texas, graduating as a second lieutenant in aerial navigation in 1943.
 Then, after 7 months in Italy in 1944 as a B-24 bomber navigator with 40 missions over eastern and southern Europe, he served as an instructor and as an examinations officer at Ellington Field, Texas, from 1944 to 1945.

 After serving in the armed forces, he earned his Ph.D. in economic botany at Cornell University in 1949, studying under professors Walter Muenscher and Arthur Eames.
 While at Cornell, he met and married Mae Zukel in 1947.

 Bob Thorne died on Tuesday, March 24, 2015, at the age of 94.